-Portfolio turnover rate = [(Total 1 - Total 2)/M]\100

-Total 1= total of securities transactions during the relevant period = X+Y

-Total 2 = total of transactions in shares of the Subfund during the relevant period = S+T

-Where S = subscriptions of shares of the Subfund and T = redemptions of shares of the Subfund
+Total 1= total of securities transactions during the relevant period = X+Y Where X = purchases of securities and Y = sale of securities Total 2 = total of transactions in shares of the Subfund during the relevant period = S+T Where S = subscriptions of shares of the Subfund and T = redemptions of shares of the Subfund M = average monthly assets of the Subfund

-- UCI Administrator fee: the UCI Administrator is authorised to receive a fee for exercising this function for a maximum amount of 0.08 % (with a minimum of EUR 30'000) per year, calculated based on the assets of the Subfund, calculated and accrued at each Valuation Day and payable on a monthly basis during the following month directly out of the assets of the Subfund. - Depositary fee: the Depositary is authorised to receive a fee for exercising this function for a maximum amount of 0.070% (with a minimum of EUR 30,000) per year, calculated based on the assets of the Subfund, calculated and accrued at each Valuation Day and payable on a monthly basis during the following month directly out of the assets of the Subfund. - Management Company fee: the Management Company is authorised to receive an annual fee for its services of 0.02% (with a minimum of EUR 15,000 per year), calculated based on the assets of the Subfund, calculated and accrued at each Valuation Day The fees are payable every six months during the month following the relevant semester directly out of the assets of the Subfund. - Subscription tax (taxe d'abonnement)\:
+- UCI Administrator fee: the UCI Administrator is authorised to receive a fee for exercising this function for a maximum amount of 0.08 % (with a minimum of EUR 30'000) per year, calculated based on the assets of the Subfund, calculated and accrued at each Valuation Day and payable on a monthly basis during the following month directly out of the assets of the Subfund. - Depositary fee: the Depositary is authorised to receive a fee for exercising this function for a maximum amount of 0.070% (with a minimum of EUR 30,000) per year, calculated based on the assets of the Subfund, calculated and accrued at each Valuation Day and payable on a monthly basis during the following month directly out of the assets of the Subfund. - Management Company fee: the Management Company is authorised to receive an annual fee for its services of 0.02% (with a minimum of EUR 15,000 per year), calculated based on the assets of the Subfund, calculated and accrued at each Valuation Day The fees are payable every six months during the month following the relevant semester directly out of the assets of the Subfund. - Subscription tax (taxe d'abonnement):

 Class of Shares Subscription tax

-А 0.05%
+A 0.05%

 1 0.05%

-\ In case the Subfund invests in other Luxembourg UCITS or other UCIs, which in turn are subject to the annual subscription tax (taxe d'abonnement) provided for by the 2010 Law, no annual subscription tax (taxe d'abonnement) is due from the Subfund on the portion of assets invested therein.
+In case the Subfund invests in other Luxembourg UCITS or other UCIs, which in turn are subject to the annual subscription tax (taxe d'abonnement) provided for by the 2010 Law, no annual subscription tax (taxe d'abonnement) is due from the Subfund on the portion of assets invested therein.